-Collège Français Bilingue de Londres opened in 2011 and now educates 700 French-speaking pupils and students aged from 5 to 15 years old.
+Established in 2011, Collège Français Bilingue de Londres provides French-English bilingual education to 700 students aged 3 to 15 years old.

 Tolerance and openness are central to CFBL’s philosophy and permeate our community comprising some 35 different nationalities.

-Our school is located in Camden, in central London, and provides students with an excellent education, underpinned by a special commitment to language learning and digital culture.
+Our school is located near Hampstead, in central London, and provides students with an excellent education, underpinned by a special commitment to language learning and digital culture.

 Our students are nurtured in a welcoming environment where they can discover the joys of learning, supported by attentive teaching staff whose approach is based on mutual trust and respect.